KunYi/Simple-UEFI-Bootloader/README.md

     For more information about building GCC and Binutils, see these: http://www.linuxfromscratch.org/blfs/view/cvs/general/gcc.html & http://www.linuxfromscratch.org/lfs/view/development/chapter06/binutils.html

 ## Change Log

+V2.3 (9/18/2019) - Added support for Macs that have both EFI 1.10 and UEFI GOP, as Apple ported UEFI GOP to some of its older systems.
+Tested as far back as a Late 2011 MacBook Pro, which was updated all the way to High Sierra 10.13.6 (High Sierra came with a couple firmware updates, putting it at Boot ROM version 87.0.0.0.0 and SMC version 1.69f4).
+If the Mac can boot with rEFIt, and rEFIt's "About rEFIt" tool states, "Screen Output: Graphics Output (UEFI)," then it should be compatible.
+Also added the ability to do relative relocations for ELF64 files.
+This allows more complex kernels compiled in ELF64 format to work more easily/with significantly less extensive modifications than before.
+Additionally, the compile script options have been updated and reordered for efficiency and optimization improvements, but the minimum required GCC version is now 8.0.0 for -static-pie support.
+Finally, fixed a Memory Map size calculation bug that has managed to exist since the very beginning--all it took were Apple's crazy memory maps to find it.

 V2.2 (5/21/2019) - In Loader Params, the RSDP pointer has been changed to the Configuration Table pointer.
 This allows programs to use all available configuration tables, not just the ACPI ones.
 Also changed some of the initial print statements, added Number_of_ConfigTables and UEFI_Version to the loader parameters, and added a 90 second menu timer for the multi-GPU graphics device selection and the single GPU resolution selection menus.
 Also made graphics mode selection more consistent when using characters to denote modes >10.
 There's also what looks like a "startup screen" now, some of which was always there despite only being viewable on standard resolutions higher than 1024x768.
 This not-really-new screen has a (stoppable) 10-second timeout so that it doesn't really get in the way of anything.
 Oh, and those pesky Wsign-compare warnings when compiling debug binaries are gone now (switched to using ~0ULL, which really should've been used from the get-go instead of -1).